aryamuhajir/minipokedex/README.md

 This project uses the Gradle build system.
 To build this project, use the `gradlew build` command or use "Import Project" in Android Studio.

-There are two Gradle tasks for testing the project:
-* `connectedAndroidTest` - for running Espresso on a connected device
-* `test` - for running unit tests

 Screenshots
 -----------